SMU-DIGA/matverse_papers/README.md

 ---

-## 📚 Journal Index
+## 📚 Venue Index

-This section provides a quick overview of papers organized by publication venue for easy navigation.
+This section provides a quick overview of papers organized by publication venues for easy navigation.

 ### ACS Applied Materials & Interfaces (1 papers)